devcontainers/images/src/dotnet/README.md

 Alternatively, you can use the contents of [.devcontainer](.devcontainer) to fully customize your container's contents or to build it for a container host architecture not supported by the image.

-### Enabling HTTPS in ASP.NET Core
+### Enabling HTTPS in ASP.NET Core by creating a dev certificate

-You can use `dotnet dev-certs https` inside the Dev Container to create a development HTTPS certificate for ASP.NET Core.
+You can use `dotnet dev-certs https` inside the dev container to create a development HTTPS certificate for ASP.NET Core.
 However, each time the container is recreated, the development certificate will be lost.
 To make the development certificate survive container rebuilds, you can use a named volume.

 For example, in `devcontainer.json`, add a named volume for the `x509stores` directory inside the `vscode` user's home folder.
-Also add a lifecycle script, which adds the development certificate to the Dev Container's trust store.
+Also add a lifecycle script, which adds the development certificate to the dev container's trust store.

 ``` json
 "mounts": [